Stenoow/Stenoow/README.md

 ## 💻 About Me

-- 🔭 I’m currently working on [Your Current Project/Focus].
-Spoiler alert: it’s going to be awesome!
 - 🌱 I’m learning about Java/Spring Boot.
 Because even developers need to evolve (or become a true dev ?)!
 - 👯 I’m looking to collaborate on open-source projects and innovative web applications.
 Let’s make some magic together!
 - 📫 How to reach me: [LinkedIn Profile](https://fr.linkedin.com/in/jeremie-bomont-587268216).
 I promise I don't bite—unless you bring up Internet Explorer.